Epstein files reveal paedophile financier’s desperate attempts to court Putin

 Epstein sought a Russian visa

-The Epstein library, now totalling some 3.5m records, shows that Epstein tried to procure a Russian visa from at least 2010.
-He asked a redacted contact: “do i need to get visa, ?
-I have a friend of putin,s (sic), should i ask him?”
+The Epstein library, now totalling some 3.5 million records, shows that Epstein tried to procure a Russian visa from at least 2010.
+He asked a contact: “do i need to get visa, ?
+I have a friend of putin,s [sic], should i ask him?”

-A year later, in August 2011, he told Emirati businessman Ahmed bin Sulayem that “putin might comes to the states”, adding that he would rather meet him there, “so sochi is unlikely”.
+A year later, in August 2011, he told Emirati businessman Ahmed bin Sulayem that “putin might come to the states”, adding that he would rather meet him there, “so sochi is unlikely”.

 “You have to do it.
 My job is to get a meeting with him,” he said, adding: “Can I say this [to Putin]: I know that you want to attract foreign investment to diversify russian economy [...]
 I have a friend that can help you to take the necessary measures (and then present you) and ask wether it is interesting for him to meet with you.”